server-os/server-image/docs/dev-upgrade.md

 /opt/local/bin/diff -y /package.list /package.list.new
 ```

-Note that the packages normally installed by smartos-live's `configure`
+Note that the packages normally installed by server-image's `configure`
 script might be missing at this point.
 When you next run `configure` in
-advance of doing a smartos-live build, they will be installed from
+advance of doing a server-image build, they will be installed from
 http://us-east.manta.joyent.com/Joyent_Dev/public/releng/pkgsrc.

 At this point, you should be able to build a post-OS-8349 (2021.4) revision
-of smartos-live and repos.
+of server-image and repos.
 NOTE that illumos-extra must be updated
-concurrently with smartos-live.
+concurrently with server-image.
 You may also reboot your dev zone and have it
 come up cleanly.
 Note that the following files in /etc will now lie to you:

 * /etc/motd